svbygoibear/hermes-crypto-core/README.md

-│   └── handlers                <-- These are our API handlers - they are the glue that keeps things together │   └── middleware              <-- Middleware for our API > in this case error handling │   └── models                  <-- All models used throughout this app │   └── coin                    <-- External services code to interact with Gecko Coin └── main.go                     <-- Lambda function code, our entrypoint
+│   └── handlers                <-- These are our API handlers - they are the glue that keeps things together │   └── middleware              <-- Middleware for our API > in this case error handling │   └── models                  <-- All models used throughout this app │   └── coin                    <-- External services code to interact with Gecko Coin & Binance └── main.go                     <-- Lambda function code, our entrypoint
 ```